If you have a box of broken pieces of crayons, repurpose them by creating glitter crayon squares.

 These little crayon squares are a fantastic art medium!
 The flat edge creates a fun mix of color and the corner makes a nice sharp line.
 They are super for leaf rubbings.
 They are much easier for little hands to manage than a regular crayon and the flat edge is perfect.
 So fun!

 - Clean up ~ If you have large chunks stuck to the pan, place it in the freezer then scrape off the crayon while it is still cold.
 If you have traces of crayon, put really hot water on the crayon smudges, then wipe with a paper towel.
 I probably won’t use my silicon pan for brownies, but will definitely use it again for a crayon mold.

 - I was impressed with how well the glitter worked and next time will make more glitter crayons.

 - Surprisingly, I loved the how the brown crayons mixed with purple, blue, and green.
 They were so pretty!

 Again, I was totally impressed with how these little crayon squares turned out and the beautiful color images that they made.
-Your child will completely enjoy experimenting with their creation.
+Your child will completely enjoy experimenting with them.
 Just give them a piece of paper and let them go!